MisaWorkGroup/Ph1gr0s-Emulator/README.md

 An emulator for the rhythm game 'Phigros', based on [Pixi.js](https://github.com/pixijs/pixijs), forked from [lchzh3473/lchzh3473.github.io](https://github.com/lchzh3473/lchzh3473.github.io).

 ## Warning!
-This project is still testing.
+This is a test & develop branch.
+See [Current develop plan](https://github.com/MisaWorkGroup/Ph1gr0s-Emulator/projects/1).

 ## Introduction
 This project can let you play or preview you chart for Phigros.